National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 We may receive information about you from other sources and combine that information with the PII we collect directly from you.
 For example, we may receive payment information from the organization you use to pay us in order to correct our records.
 Additionally, to promote protection of your identity, we also may collect identity information which we use to help prevent and detect fraud.

-We may share your PII with our affiliates, business partners, and other third parties.
+We may disclose your PII to our affiliates, business partners, and other third parties.
 We may do so for the purposes of operating our business, delivering and improving the financial services we provide to you, as well as for other legitimate purposes permitted by applicable law such as sending marketing and other communications related to our business.

-We also share personal information for a variety of additional purposes including, but not limited to:
+We also disclose personal information for a variety of additional purposes including, but not limited to:

-- Within National and among our affiliates and subsidiaries for (data processing or storage purpose)
+- Within National Development and among our affiliates and subsidiaries for (data processing or storage purpose)

-- With business partners and suppliers to provide services and help facilitate transactions (including processing orders, event registrations, data storage, marketing communications and customer support)
+- With business partners and suppliers to provide services and help facilitate transactions (including event registrations, data storage, and marketing communications)

 - In response to a request from law enforcement, government authorities, or other third parties as necessary to comply with legal process or to meet national security requirements

-- For any purposes other than which the PII was collected (and other than for the exceptions listed here) only after we have provided you notice and received your consent to share the information for that purpose)
+- For any purposes other than the purposes for which the PII was collected (and other than for the exceptions listed here) only after we have provided you notice and received your consent to disclose the information for that purpose)

 We do not offer financial services and products to minors and do not intend to collect personal information from children under the age of 13.
 We follow all local legal requirements with respect to the collection and processing of a minor’s personal information.